Mega Man ZX Advent: Reception

 Critical reaction to the game has been mostly positive.
 IGN stated, "It's a fairly long and deep experience, though it's by no means a perfect game.
 However, the good certainly outweighs the bad, and we can't help but recommend this game as a result."
 GameSpot cited the main problem as the game's difficulty being a bit too high for the casual gamer.
-Game Informer magazine gave the game an overall score of 7 out of 10 praising the easier game navigation and the ability to transform into boss characters after defeating them and they felt that Mega Man ZX Advent was entertaining because of how the game sticks to the basics like the classic Mega Man games.
+Game Informer magazine gave the game an overall score of 7 out of 10, praising the easier game navigation and the ability to transform into boss characters after defeating them, and commenting that Mega Man ZX Advent was entertaining because of how it stays true to the basic elements of the earlier Mega Man games.

 Mega Man ZX Advent was the tenth-best-selling game in Japan during its release week at 21,379 units sold.
 63,977 units of the game were sold in the region by the end of 2007.